shinshin86/chilled-lemon/README.md

 ## Usage（extract infotext in PNG images)

 You can use `getInfotext` or `getInfotextJson` to extract infotext embedded in PNG images.
+An example of the code can also be found [here](./examples/)

 Support `CJS/ESM/UMD`